Over-Draw

 Also known as: too much draw, draw getting away

-An over-draw is a controlled draw that curves more than intended, usually because the face-to-path gap has widened beyond the amount the golfer normally produces, risking a miss into left-side trouble.
+An over-draw is a controlled draw that curves more than intended, usually.
+This is because the face-to-path gap has widened beyond the amount the golfer normally produces, risking a miss into left-side trouble.

 Example